Alex Magallanes (footballer, born 1997)

-Alex Martín Magallanes Broggi (born 15 March 1997 in Peru) is a Peruvian retired footballer.
+Álex Martín Magallanes Broggi (born 25 March 1997 in Peru) is a Peruvian retired footballer.

 Career

 For the second half of 2018/19, Magallanes signed for Gandzasar Kapan in Armenia through an Argentinean of Armenian descent.
 His father, Peru international Alex Magallanes, advised him to " have a lot of mental strength because living in Europe is not the same as in Peru".
 After a few months, Magallanes said that the stadiums were good in Armenia while in Peru they were not maintained.
 However, he left Gandzasar Kapan after four league appearances due to the new head coach only using players over the age of 26.